/ Aragón: Compelling Natural Beauty in the Pyrenees

-Aragón: Compelling Natural Beauty at the Crossroad of the Pyrenees - by Don Harris
+Aragón: Compelling Natural Beauty in the Pyrenees - by Don Harris

 Ferdinand of Aragón married Isabel of Castile to create modern Spain, and the echoes of his kingdom are apparent to this day.
 Modern Aragón borders France in the north, Catalonia and Valencia in the east, Castile-La Mancha in the south, and Castile and Leon, La Rioja and historic Navarre in the west.

 The compelling beauty of the region is amazing.
 We find Aragón to be a fabulous place to get lost in the best of the Pyrenees, while visiting a variety of villages and cities, which have been shielded from the erosion of modern times.
 Because of its unique geographic position as a crossroads, members of our family have often passed through mountains and their valleys where, in their remoteness, local cultures survive.

 Two remote stone towns in Aragón are among our favorites.
 A few years ago, we decided to investigate the roads heading west from the Mediterranean coast north of Valencia and Castellón de la Plana.
 As we drove deeper into the rugged and remote Maestrazgo region, we were astonished to see the dramatic walled city of Morella perched on a rock 3,000 feet high.
 Once, as we walked (or is climbed the better word?) the steep city streets which lead ultimately to the cathedral, we had to duck into the rock-bound doorway of a sweets shop to dodge a small river of swirling water caused by a short cloud burst.
 The downpour had created a small river that gushed down the street.
 No need for a street sweeper here!